OrkaJS

 });

-Fetch content from a URL.
-Includes security protections: protocol validation, 30s timeout, 50MB size limit.
+Secure fetching with protocol validation, 30s timeout, and 50MB size limit.

 await orka.knowledge.create({